darthwalsh/dotNetBytes/README.md

 - Apart from container nodes (e.g. arrays) with a single element, a node's `Children` will be strictly smaller than the node.

 ### Scenarios for full test pass
-- Run both `CloudFunction` and SPA with `CloudFunction/Client` task and with `python -m http.server 5500 -d view`; click around, upload EXE, modify EXE
+- Run both `Web` and SPA with vscode `Web/Client` task and with `python -m http.server 5500 -d view`; click around, upload EXE, modify EXE
   - For SPA-only changes, can just run http-server, open http://127.0.0.1:5500?Example=true, click around
 - `dotnet test` passes